 - Physical therapy.
 A physical therapist can teach you exercises and other techniques for regaining movement.

 - Speech therapy.
 Speech therapy can help improve your ability to speak and communicate.

 - Occupational therapy.
 Occupational therapy may improve your ability to perform basic tasks like bathing and making food.

 - Psychotherapy.
 A mental health professional can help you cope with the recovery process.

 You will also need to meet with a neuropsychologist or neuropsychiatrist before returning to work.

 Even after SAH treatment, you may be at risk of related complications.
 The most common is called repeated bleeding.
 This happens when a rupture that has healed itself ruptures again.
 Repeated bleeding can increase your risk of death.
 Comas due to SAH can also eventually lead to death.

 In some cases, people may experience seizures or strokes due to brain damage from SAH, and the effects can last.

 The only way to prevent this condition is to identify potential problems within the brain.
 Early detection and, in some cases, treatment of a brain aneurysm can prevent a subsequent hemorrhage in the subarachnoid space.

-SAH is a serious condition that can be fatal.
-The recovery period is long, and you may be at a higher risk of complications if you are older or have poor overall health.
+SAH is a serious condition that can frequently be fatal.
+The recovery period is long, and you may be at a higher risk of complications if you’re older or have poor overall health.